influxdata/telegraf/plugins/outputs/elasticsearch/README.md

-# Elasticsearch Output Plugin
+## Elasticsearch Output Plugin for Telegraf

 This plugin writes to [Elasticsearch](https://www.elastic.co) via HTTP using Elastic (http://olivere.github.io/elastic/).

 It only supports Elasticsearch 5.x series currently.

+## Elasticsearch indexes and templates

+### Indexes per time-frame

+This plugin can manage indexes per time-frame, as commonly done in other tools with Elasticsearch.

+The timestamp of the metric collected will be used to decide the index destination.

+For more information about this usage on Elasticsearch, check https://www.elastic.co/guide/en/elasticsearch/guide/master/time-based.html#index-per-timeframe

+### Template management

+Index templates are used in Elasticsearch to define settings and mappings for the indexes and how the fields should be analyzed.
+For more information on how this works, see https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html

+This plugin can create a recommended template for use with telegraf metrics.
+If it already exists, it will not overwrite unless you configure this plugin to do so.

-### Example:
+### Example events:

-The plugin will format the metrics in the following way:
+This plugin will format the events in the following way:

 ```json
 {